irrationalistic/atom-tasks/README.md

 This uses utf characters, so it is still valid as a plain text document.

+You can also set a custom date/time format in the settings.
+These can be converted in an existing document using the Tasks: Update Timestamp Format.

 ## Hotkeys

 * **cmd-enter:** add a new todo item below the current